 - Office Equipment (computer, laser printer, scanner, fax machine, etc.) and Supplies (paper, envelopes, file folders, real estate forms, laser ink, etc.)

 - Professional Equipment (Video equipment, Video Steddiepod, photographic equipment, camera tripod, etc.) needed to take video, audio and photos to market the home)

 - Video and Photo Editing Equipment / Software

 - A variety of software programs (scanning, publishing, etc.)

 - Mobile Electronic Equipment (smart phone, tablet and laptop for mobile operations)

-- Website (creation and ongoing maintenance and hosting)
+- Real estate website (creation and ongoing maintenance and hosting)

 - Website Search Engine Optimization and added Website Features and Functionality

 Some agents provide full-time, full-service Comox Valley real estate services while others do not.
 What is meant by full-time, full-service also varies amongst different real estate agents.
 For example, does full-time mean 9-5 Monday to Friday?
 Does it include work outside of these hours?
 How much?
 How often?
 What is meant by full service?
 Does the listing agent put a sign on the lawn, place an ad in the local newspaper, add the listing to MLS ® and hope someone finds a buyer for their listing through a Comox Valley MLS search?
 Or, do they do much more?
 As a real estate client myself on many occasions; some agents did very little and were useless, while a few did a lot and were effective in selling my home.

 At the end of the day, the cost of real estate services should be measured against the type, nature and the quality of the services provided and the result – your home SOLD.
 When measured against these metrics, the age old adage You Get What You Pay For is generally true.
 Is your measure one of real estate cost or value?